PoSIG Admission Requirements

 Where can I find out a specification on my diploma and ECTS?

-To obtain the specification, the applicant should refer to the issuing institution (university, other educational authority), and request this document or a list of attended courses (official transcripts of records).
+To obtain the specification, the applicant should refer to the issuing institution (university, other educational authority) and request this document and a list of attended courses (official transcripts of records).

-If the diploma/degree-granting institution is not in a position to specify the number of ECTS credits related to the course in question, it should at least provide indications on an alternative credit system (and how to convert it into the ECTS system) or summarise key information on the relevant course (duration, workload, supervision, individual research/preparation) so that the PoSIG Coordinators’ Board has sufficient information to make a comparative assessment.
+If the diploma/degree-granting institution is unable to specify the number of ECTS credits related to the course in question, it should at least provide indications on an alternative credit system (and how to convert it into the ECTS system) or summarize key information on the relevant course (duration, workload, supervision, individual research/preparation).
+This will allow the PoSIG Coordinators' Board to make a comparative assessment.

-If possible, please attach a Diploma supplement to your application as well.
-You must attach the transcripts of records.
+If possible, please include a Diploma Supplement with your application, as well as transcripts of records.

 I am already doing a Master.
 Can I transfer the credits already gained during this Master to PoSIG and finish my degree with PoSIG?

-Due to the specific multilateral governance and uniqueness of our Master’s programme, which takes place at EU universities for the first year and in one of the Western Balkan partner universities for the second year, transfers from other universities and recognition and/or transfer of previous credits to PoSIG is not straightforward.
-You can apply and the the PoSIG Coordinators’ Board will inform you on the decision based on the compatibility of programmes and placements available for PoSIG.
+Due to the specific multilateral governance and uniqueness of our Master's program, transfers from other universities and recognition and/or transfer of previous credits to PoSIG are not straightforward.
+After being accepted to the program, you may apply.
+The PoSIG Coordinators' Board will inform you of the decision based on the compatibility of programs and placements available for PoSIG.

 How many ECTS credits does the PoSIG degree correspond to?